 The Kate Gorrie Butterfly House originally opened in 2000 to honor the memory of Kate Gorrie, daughter of Meg and Tom Gorrie of Pennington, NJ.
 The Gorries are long-time board members and benefactors of the Watershed Association, and chose to honor Kate’s life and her love for the beauty of nature by helping build a butterfly house.

-The outdoor structure is open seasonally (mid-June to early October), from dawn to dusk.
+The outdoor structure is open seasonally (mid-June to early October), free to the public from dawn to dusk.
 You are welcome to visit the butterfly house any day of the week.

 The Butterfly House showcases native butterflies and the native plants that support them.
 The gardens inside simulate typical habitats of central New Jersey – field, wetland, wet meadow, field and forest.
 The wildflowers and shrubs inside provide nectar and shelter for butterflies and food for caterpillars.

 We also work with Monarch Watch, a national organization for Monarch research and education.
 We raise Monarchs in our Butterfly House, then tag and release the fall generation to help gather migration data.